What to Do in the Brown Trout Capital

 Dolamore Park is a very well-appointed scenic reserve featuring walkways, mountain biking trails, a park, a garden, a campsite and picnic/BBQ area.
 Covering over 95 hectares of forest, the park is home to a wide variety of native New Zealand species like the kereru (a colourful wood pigeon), the playful fantail and the bellbird.
 Stay until dawn and treat yourself to a walk at night to spot glowworms all around the park.

 Location: Northwest of Gore.
 Follow State Highway 94 north, turn off on Kingdon Road then Reaby Road, then Dolamore Park Road.

 2. Trout Fishing

 Gore prides itself to be the “Brown Trout Capital of the World”.
-Between October and April, anglersfrom all around the world gather on the world famous Mataura River to catch brown trout.
-The Mataura River is know to have one of the highest brown trout population and catch rate in the world, so you have no excuse not to come back with dinner.
+Between October and April, anglers from all around the world gather on the world-famous Mataura River to catch brown trout.
+The Mataura River is known to have one of the highest brown trout population and catch rate in the world, so you have no excuse not to come back with dinner.

 Learn more about trout fishing in NZ in our fishing guide to New Zealand.

 We love the Gore Public Gardens in autumn when leaves slowly change colour, but it can be enjoyed all year long.
 One of the most prominent features of the gardens is the huge wellingtonia tree along with a range of exotic trees.
 For the flower lovers, you may want to show up in November when the peony trees are in full blossom.
 Finally, if you are showing up in spring, you’ll easily spot the birds taking over the park.